kubevirt-ui/kubevirt-plugin/README.md

-Note that you will need to include a comment in `utils/i18n.ts` like the following for [i18next-parser](https://github.com/i18next/i18next-parser) to add the message from `console-extensions.json` to your message catalog as follows:
+Note that you will need to include a comment in `utils/i18n.ts` like the following for [i18next-parser](https://github.com/i18next/i18next-parser) to add the message from console extensions files to your message catalog as follows:

 ```ts
 // t('plugin__kubevirt-plugin~VirtualMachines')